 Most frequently diagnosis is based on the Yamaguchi diagnostic criteria (Table 1).
 An alternative set of criteria was proposed by Fautrel et al (Medicine (Baltimore).
 2002 May;81(3):194-200).

 The key categories of conditions in the differential diagnosis for AOSD are infections, malignancies, and autoimmune diseases.
-Potential infections to rule out include HIV, cytomegalovirus, Epstein-Barr virus, hepatitis B, hepatitis C, parvovirus B19, rubella, infective endocarditis, syphilis, and toxoplasmosis.
+Potential infections to exclude are HIV, cytomegalovirus, Epstein-Barr virus, hepatitis B, hepatitis C, parvovirus B19, rubella, infective endocarditis, syphilis, and toxoplasmosis.
 Malignancies to exclude are primarily malignant lymphomas or any other metastatic disease.
-Potential autoimmune diseases, which may mimic AOSD, include systemic lupus erythematosus, rheumatoid arthritis, systemic vasculitis, familial Mediterranean fever, hemophagocytic syndrome, Sweet or Schnitzler syndrome, Kikuchi or Fujimoto disease, and sarcoidosis.
+Potential autoimmune diseases that may mimic AOSD include systemic lupus erythematosus, rheumatoid arthritis, systemic vasculitis, familial Mediterranean fever, hemophagocytic syndrome, Sweet or Schnitzler syndrome, Kikuchi or Fujimoto disease, and sarcoidosis.

 TreatmentTop